 I would say this this eco resort is a must do for at least 2 nights, when you are in Chiang Mai.
 I would recommend longer, but of course that depends on your travel plans.
 We originally booked one night, but after just 2 hours, we knew we needed more time there.
 We extended another night and really wished would could have stayed a third.
 Unfortunately, it was time for us to renew our visa, so we couldn’t stay a third night.
 That said, we are in Chiang Mai for 2 more months, so we hope to return for another visit.

 This is what real rural Northern Thailand is all about.
-Amy, the local 10 year old braided Anya’s hair.
+Amy, the local 10 year old braided our daughter’s hair.
 It was adorable.

 Human trafficking does still exist today and Alexa is doing her best to educate and do as much as she can to change that situation.
 Alexa is the co-founder of the NPO Daughters Rising.
 She and her organization have already done so much to raise awareness and continue to help educate and spread the word.